ksylvan/MyPassportWirelessHacks/ncat/README.md

 In fact, using similar commands, I can access all sorts of internal resources:

 Suppose I have a Linux box in my internal network at 192.168.2.2.

 From my laptop, from an external address, I can do this:

     $ ncat --sh-exec "ssh root@AA.BB.CC.DD ./ncat 192.168.2.2 22" --keep-open -l 1122

-And then, I can use the -p option to ssh to go ahead and login to that machine:
+And then, I can use the -p option of ssh to login to that machine:

-    $ $ ssh -o StrictHostKeyChecking=false -p 1122 root@localhost
+    $ ssh -o StrictHostKeyChecking=false -p 1122 root@localhost
     Warning: Permanently added '[localhost]:1122' (ECDSA) to the list of known hosts.